metosin/malli/README.md

 ## Rationale
 - Schemas as immutable data
-  - can be transported over the wire
+  - Can be transported over the wire
-  - saved to the database
+  - Saved to the database
-  - combined freely
+  - Combined freely
 - Does not depend on global registry
 - Programmable, on the runtime as well